olukayodepaul/BIMip/README.md

 * Share sensitive metadata (e.g., location) only with authorized parties.
 * Rate-limit notifications to prevent flooding.
 * Use TLS for all transport layers.
+* Chat messages must be encrypted end-to-end where applicable.

 ---

 ## 10. IANA Considerations

-* Introduces new namespaces: awareness, pingpong, subscriber, logout.
+* Introduces new namespaces: awareness, pingpong, subscriber, logout, chat.
 * No IANA registry actions required currently.

 ---